jamescurran/jamescurran.github.io/_posts/2012-03-29-javascripthelpermanaging-js-files-for-aspnet-mvc.md

 {% endhighlight %}

-Within the `&lt;libraries&gt;` element, there are a collection of `&lt;library&gt;` elements ‚Äì one for each standard JavaScript file you‚Äôll be using-- which have two required and several optional attributes:</p>
+Within the `&lt;libraries&gt;` element, there are a collection of `&lt;library&gt;` elements ñ one for each standard JavaScript file youíll be using-- which have two required and several optional attributes:</p>

-‚Äú`name=`‚Äù which gives a unique name for a particular JavaScript file.
+ì`name=`î which gives a unique name for a particular JavaScript file.
 It is required and is used by the helper and throughout the xml file to refer to that file.</p>

-‚Äú`pathname=`‚Äù which gives the path, relative to the` localjspath` described above, and filename of this file.
-This can also be a fully-qualified URL if it‚Äôs a remote file.
+ì`pathname=`î which gives the path, relative to the` localjspath` described above, and filename of this file.
+This can also be a fully-qualified URL if itís a remote file.
 It is required. (unless useGoogle.

-"`debugPath=`‚Äù which, like the pathname attribute, give the relative path to a javascript file to be used when debugging.
+"`debugPath=`î which, like the pathname attribute, give the relative path to a javascript file to be used when debugging.
 This is optional and defaults to the value given for the pathname.
 The idea here is the you set the debugPath to the full, commented version, and the pathname to the mini-fied version, and the helper figures out which to use.

-‚Äú`dependsOn`‚Äù which is a list of comma separated name of file, which must be loaded before this one.
-This is the most powerful feature, but also the most confusing, so we‚Äôll expand upon it in a moment.
+ì`dependsOn`î which is a list of comma separated name of file, which must be loaded before this one.
+This is the most powerful feature, but also the most confusing, so weíll expand upon it in a moment.
 It is optional and defaults to no dependencies.

-‚Äú`alias=`‚Äù which is a list of comma separated alternate names this file could be identified as.
-I added this because I could never remember if it‚Äôs ‚Äúaccordion‚Äù or ‚Äúaccordian‚Äù.
+ì`alias=`î which is a list of comma separated alternate names this file could be identified as.
+I added this because I could never remember if itís ìaccordionî or ìaccordianî.
 This is optional and defaults to no aliases.

-‚Äú`css=`‚Äù which gives the name of the css element (see below) associated with this file.
+ì`css=`î which gives the name of the css element (see below) associated with this file.

-‚Äú`useGoogle=`‚Äù which, when set to true, will generate a request to the googleapi.com CDN to load the file.
+ì`useGoogle=`î which, when set to true, will generate a request to the googleapi.com CDN to load the file.
 Optional, defaults to false.
-If true, ‚Äúversion‚Äù attribute is required.
+If true, ìversionî attribute is required.

-‚Äú`version=`‚Äù is used only when ‚ÄúuseGoogle‚Äù is true.
+ì`version=`î is used only when ìuseGoogleî is true.
 Gives the version of the file to load from Google.

 Also with the &lt;libraries&gt; element (at the same level as the &lt;library&gt; elements), there is the &lt;css&gt; group.

 The &lt;css&gt; element has only one attribute:

-‚Äú`localcsspaath`‚Äù which gives the relative location of the folder where you put your CSS files.
-The default is ‚Äú~/Content‚Äù which is the ASP.NET MVC default.
+ì`localcsspaath`î which gives the relative location of the folder where you put your CSS files.
+The default is ì~/Contentî which is the ASP.NET MVC default.

 Within the &lt;css&gt; element are multiple &lt;sheet&gt; element, one for each css file associated with a js file.
 They have two required attributes:

-‚Äú`name=`‚Äù Unique name used to identified the particular css file.
-Matches name given in the ‚Äúcss‚Äù attribute in the &lt;library&gt; element above.
+ì`name=`î Unique name used to identified the particular css file.
+Matches name given in the ìcssî attribute in the &lt;library&gt; element above.
 Can be the same as the name used for the js file in the &lt;library&gt; element.

-‚Äúpathname=‚Äù which gives the path, relative to the localcsspath described above, and filename of this file.
+ìpathname=î which gives the path, relative to the localcsspath described above, and filename of this file.

 ###Example: